Analysis | The best NBA fits for Gonzaga’s Jalen Suggs

 No team needs a franchise player more than the Rockets, who were sent reeling by their breakup with James Harden.
 John Wall nominated himself to take the reins earlier this year, but the 30-year-old point guard no longer appears capable of carrying an offense on a nightly basis due to his extensive injury history.
 After a nightmare season filled with roster changes and chemistry concerns, first-year coach Stephen Silas would surely welcome Suggs’ youth, character and work ethic.

 Houston would utilize Suggs as the lead guard in an inside-outside tandem with center Christian Wood.
 Together, Suggs and Wood would make formidable pick-and-roll partners and their shared athleticism would serve as the Rockets’ identity.
 Both players can put pressure on the rim and shoot the ball from outside, allowing General Manager Rafael Stone to focus on targeting role players who can shoot and defend.
-Houston will only get a shot at Suggs if they land one of the top four picks in the draft, otherwise its pick conveys to the Oklahoma City Thunder.
+Houston will only get a shot at Suggs if they land one of the top four picks in the draft; otherwise, its pick conveys to the Oklahoma City Thunder.

 4. Oklahoma City Thunder (20-30): Currently tied for seventh in draft lottery order